mjknowles/ess-one-shot/infra/cloud/README.md

 tofu apply -var-file=tofu.tfvars -auto-approve
 ```

-Wait for the command to finish; DNS records and the managed certificate become active once propagation completes.
-Use `kubectl get ingress -n ess -w` to watch for the external IP.
+Wait for the command to finish.
+The global HTTPS load balancer will claim the reserved static IP, Terraform will publish DNS records for both traffic and ACME validation, and Certificate Manager will provision the TLS certificate.
+Use `kubectl get ingress -n ess -w` to watch for the load-balancer status.

 Configure your kubeconfig as soon as the Autopilot cluster is created (no need to wait for the full `tofu apply` to finish):